xriss/djon/readme.md

 * HJSON			https://hjson.github.io/

-	Close, but has a python style white space indent long strings and no naked strings.
+	Close, but has a python style multi line strings.

 * relaxedjson	http://www.relaxedjson.org/

-	Closer but unquoted naked strings end on any whitespace, which_is_only_useful_if_you_type_like_this.
+	Close, but unquoted naked strings end on any whitespace, which_is_only_useful_if_you_type_like_this.

 None of the above flaws are deal breakers, they are all steps in the